GoogleCloudPlatform/python-docs-samples/dataflow/flex-templates/pipeline_with_dependencies/README.md

 gsutil cat gs://$BUCKET/output*
 ```

-## Optional: Update the dependencies in requirements.txt and rebuild the Docker images
+## Optional: Update the dependencies in the requirements file and rebuild the Docker images

 The top-level pipeline dependencies are defined in the `install_requires` section of the `setup.py` file.

-The `requirements.txt` file pins all Python dependencies, including transitive dependencies, that must be installed in the Docker base images.
+The `requirements.txt` file pins all Python dependencies, that must be installed in the Docker base images, including the transitive dependencies.
 This step produces a reproducible set of dependencies every time the image is built.
 Version control the `requirements.txt` file together with the rest of pipeline code.

 When the dependencies of your pipeline change or when you want to use the latest available versions of packages in the pipeline's dependency chain, regenerate the `requirements.txt` file:

 ```
     python3.11 -m pip install pip-tools   # Use a consistent minor version of Python throughout the project.